Ed.S. Teacher Leadership

 PROGRAM DELIVERY MODEL

-The Ed.S. in Teacher Leadership program is delivered in a hybrid format and may be completed in four semesters (approximately 16 months).
-Mercer offers two convenient delivery formats: online and in-class seminars, allowing students to determine the best fit for their busy schedules.
-Two seminars are required per semester in the Fall and Spring (no seminars are scheduled during the Summer semester).
-Seminars are scheduled on Saturdays from 9 a.m. - 4 p.m. and are held on the Atlanta campus.
-Faculty are available for individual meetings as needed.
-Online components of the program are completed in Blackboard, Mercer's course management system.
+The Ed.S. in Teacher Leadership program is delivered in a hybrid format–a combination of in-class and online coursework and may be completed in three semesters (approximately 12 months).
+In this delivery format, three seminars will be conducted on campus (two in the Fall and one in the Spring; no seminars are scheduled during the Summer semester), with the rest of the material being delivered online.
+Three required Saturday seminars are conducted on the Atlanta campus, and are schedule from 9 a.m. - 4 p.m.
+Faculty are also available for individual meetings as needed.
+Online components of the program are completed in Canvas, Mercer's course management system.
+Students are admitted once per year for the Fall (August) term.